primait/pyxis-components/README.md

 ## Testing package
 Run the `./node_modules/.bin/elm reactor` command.
 It will start a local server which points to  `http://localhost:8000` .
+*Remember to run Pyxis on local webserver in order to see styled form fields.*
 You can now navigate through the examples and test your work before publishing it.